Skip to content

 Building your own container#

 Containers have to be built on a system where you have enough permissions and the security model allows it.
-Containers can be build on the AlmaLinux based cluster frontend nodes (Fritz, Alex, Helma, Woody, Meggie).
-It is not possible to build them on our Ubuntu based systems (TinyX, Testcluster), but we offer a work around by building the container inside a container.
-If you get the following error
+In the HPC system, Containers can be build on the AlmaLinux based cluster frontend nodes (Fritz, Alex, Helma, Woody, Meggie).
+It is not possible to build them on our Ubuntu based systems (TinyX, Testcluster), but we offer a work around by building the container inside a container (link).

 Info